Edward White Benson: Personal life

 Benson married his second cousin Mary (Minnie) Sidgwick, the sister of philosopher Henry, when she was 18, having proposed to her when she was 12 and he was 24.
 The couple had six children.
 Benson also supervised the education of his younger sister Ada Benson who was left an orphan in 1852.

 Their fifth child was the novelist Edward Frederic Benson, best remembered for his Mapp and Lucia novels.
 Another son was Arthur Christopher Benson, the author of the lyrics to Elgar's "Land of Hope and Glory" and master of Magdalene College, Cambridge.
-Their sixth and youngest child, Robert Hugh Benson, became a priest in the Church of England before converting to Roman Catholicism and writing many popular novels.
+Their sixth and youngest child, Robert Hugh Benson, became a priest in the Church of England before converting to Catholicism and writing many popular novels.
 Their daughter, Margaret Benson, was an artist, author and Egyptologist.
 None of the children married; and some appeared to suffer from mental illnesses, possibly bipolar disorder.

-After the archbishop's death, his widow set up household with Lucy Tait, daughter of the previous Archbishop of Canterbury, Archibald Campbell Tait.
+After the archbishop's death, his widow set up household with Lucy Tait, daughter of the previous archbishop of Canterbury, Archibald Campbell Tait.
 A biography of Mary Benson, using her numerous letters, was published in 2011.
 It characterised her husband as living "a life of relentless success".

-Edward Benson's aunt, his father's maternal half-sister, was the botanical illustrator, Mary Ann Jackson.
+Edward Benson's aunt, his father's maternal half-sister, was the botanical illustrator Mary Ann Jackson.

 Ancestry

 The Benson family was of Scandinavian origin with the name of Bjornsen.
 The Bensons "emerge into history" as an English family in 1348 when John Benson held a "toft" from the Abbey at Swinton-by-Masham in Yorkshire.

-Arthur Christopher Benson, the Archbishop's son, wrote a genealogy of his family.
+Arthur Christopher Benson, the archbishop's son, wrote a genealogy of his family.
 He found that "Old" Christopher Benson (born 1703) was the "real founder of the fortunes" of the Benson family having acquired a "good deal" of land.
 He also "established a large business."

 Archbishop Edward White Benson's grandfather was Captain White Benson, of the 6th Regiment of Foot.
-The Archbishop's seal and the Captain's coat of arms show their branch of the Benson family arms were blazoned: Argent, a quatrefoil between two trefoils slipped in bend sable, between four bendlets gules.
+The archbishop's seal and the Captain's coat of arms show their branch of the Benson family arms were blazoned: Argent, a quatrefoil between two trefoils slipped in bend sable, between four bendlets gules.

-The Archbishop's father was Edward White Benson (born in York in 1802, died at Birmingham Heath in 1843).
+The archbishop's father was Edward White Benson (born in York in 1802, died at Birmingham Heath in 1843).
 He was a Fellow of the Royal Botanical Society of Edinburgh and the author of books on education and religion.
 He was also an inventor whose inventions made "considerable fortunes" for others, but not for him.